Testing, Notification and Positive Tests

 Recruitment and Student Payroll - Kathy McMurtrie: firstname.lastname@example.org 765-658-4182

-Who should I contact if an employee raises a concern related to being within a CDC-defined high-risk population?
+Who should I contact if an employee raises a concern related to being within a CDC-defined high-risk population and/or is requesting an accommodation?

 Please refer to Bruce Burking (765) 658-4180